shashi/FileTrees.jl/page/index.md

 first(yellowdf, 15)
 ```

-Here calling `exec` is computes all the values required to compute the result.
+Here calling `exec` computes all the values required to compute the result.

 This computation is set up to be parallel: